Leadership in the Age of AI

 What are most leaders actually getting wrong?

 They are trying to install new software on broken hardware.
-Organisations designed by candlelight in the seventeenth century cannot absorb twenty-first century intelligence without upgrading the humans inside them first.
-The hardware here is the human operating system — the leader's capacity for clarity, judgement and coherence under a pace that did not exist five years ago.
+Organisations designed by candlelight in the seventeenth century cannot absorb twenty-first century intelligence until the humans inside them upgrade first.
+The hardware here is the human operating system: the leader's capacity for clarity, judgement and coherence (head-heart alignment, holding steady under pressure) at a pace that did not exist five years ago.

-When that operating system is running in dissonance — overwhelmed, reactive, pretending to understand things it does not — every AI decision it makes inherits the noise.
+When that operating system runs in dissonance, overwhelmed, reactive, pretending to understand things it does not, every AI decision it makes inherits the noise.
 Clean data into a noisy decision-maker still produces a noisy decision.
-This is why the same playbook lands value in one company and stalls in another with the same tools.
+This is why the same playbook lands value in one company and stalls in another holding the very same tools.

 Clean data into a noisy decision-maker still produces a noisy decision.
 We keep upgrading the software and ignoring the hardware.